-The DAISY Foundation was established in 2000 by the family of J.

-Patrick Barnes who died of complications of an auto-immune disease at the age of 33.
+The DAISY Foundation was established in 2000 by the family of J. Patrick Barnes who died of complications of an auto-immune disease at the age of 33.
 During Pat's eight-week hospitalization, his family was awestruck by the care and compassion his nurses provided to Pat and everyone in his family.
 In memory of J. Patrick Barnes, the DAISY Award allows patients, families and others to honor extraordinary nurses.
+Boone Health nurses who are selected for a DAISY Award personify a remarkable patient experience.
+Awardees consistently demonstrate excellence through clinical expertise and compassionate care, and they are recognized as outstanding role models in our nursing community.

-Nurses can be nominated online or at ballot boxes placed around the hospital.
+Nurses can be nominated online or at ballot boxes placed around

+HONORING NURSES INTERNATIONALLY IN MEMORY OF J. PATRICK BARNES the hospital.
 Each DAISY Award honoree is recognized at a ceremony in their unit and receives a certificate, DAISY Award pin, a hand-carved stone sculpture titled "A Healer's Touch," and a special treat to share with their unit.
 Recent DAISY nurses are displayed on the honored nurse's unit and in the hospital's main lobby.